abhishek0939/abhishek0939/README.md

-- 👋 Hi, I’m Abhishek Arnav, sophomore at IIT Delhi pursuing Electrical Engineering
+- 👋 Hi, I’m Abhishek Arnav, sophomore at IIT Delhi
-- 👀 I’m interested in coding, machine learning and data science
+- 👀 I’m interested in programming, machine learning and data science
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...